Yada Lee 2020 ©. All rights reserved.

 The 2019-2020 season’s highlights include "Love and Turmoil" a Solo Spotlight Recital at New World Symphony with pianists Sahun Hong and Wesley Ducote, featuring music by Brahms, Janáček and Gershwin-Heifetz.
 In March during the COVID-19 global pandemic, "Live from our Living Room" concert series were founded and produced by New World Symphony fellows for audience at home.
 The musicians played live, informal chamber music concerts from their homes in Miami Beach.
 This weekly series was broadcast via Facebook Live and episodes are archived here for stream-on-demand.

-Winner of numerous awards and competitions, Ms Lee has been a prize laureate at the Concerto Competition at Mannes School of Music, first prize at the Beethoven National String Competition Thailand, and is a grant recipient from the New York Foundation for the Arts, Peter M. Gross Fund, and the Late Princess Galyani Vadhana Foundation.
+Winner of numerous awards and competitions, Ms Lee has been the winner of the Concerto Competition at Mannes School of Music, first prize winner at the Beethoven National String Competition Thailand, and is a grant recipient from the New York Foundation for the Arts, Peter M. Gross Fund, and the Late Princess Galyani Vadhana Foundation.
 She made her New York debut at Lincoln Center’s Alice Tully Hall in 2014, performing Prokofiev Violin Concerto No. 1, and her Bangkok debut performing Mendelssohn Violin Concerto in 2010 with Bangkok Charity Orchestra.

 A passionate orchestral musician, Ms. Lee played with the Canadian Opera Company Orchestra in the 2015-2016 season, has been a member of the Bangkok Symphony Orchestra since 2008, and is also a member of the Verbier Festival Orchestra.
 In the past seasons, she has been under the batons of conductors including Charles Dutoit, Iván Fischer, Valery Gergiev, Manfred Honeck, Zubin Mehta, Esa-Pekka Salonen, Gábor Takács-Nagy, Antonio Pappano, Johannes Debus, Michael Tilson Thomas, and many others.
 With various orchestras, she has performed throughout the world at venues such as Carnegie Hall, Koerner Hall, Maison Symphony de Montréal, Smetana Hall, and major concert venues across Asia.
 Ms. Lee also served as concertmaster and principal for Oberlin Orchestra, Mannes Orchestra, Spoleto Festival Orchestra and New World Symphony.